nov-lang/nov/README.md

 - Error type for each step (~Tokenizer, Parser~, IRs, Codegen, Runtime)
 - handle SIG.INT correctly, need to write an alternative to isocline in zig
 - in repl mode output statement result by default
-  - add a print instruction right before a statement if it returns another type than ()
+  - add a print instruction right before a statement if it returns another type than `void`
 - render (parser) error with caret under the error + full line info
 - add Timer for parsing_time, codegen_time, runnning_time (or use tracy)
 - implement correct leaking allocation to have fast exit time?
-- add `_ =` or `() =` or `let () =` to discard the return of a function and make
+- add `_ =` to discard the return of a function and make it mandatory to not ignore the return value from an expression
-  it mandatory to not ignore the return value from an expression? (no, these are called expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression) (actually yes, we shouldn't ignore a non () return)
 - add operator overloading:
   - compilation error when trying to use an operator for values of different types
   - compilation error when trying to use an operator that is not defined for the said value
-  - try to find a way to make function calls or at least these kind of function call extra lightweight
-  - implem `>=`, `==`, `<`, etc... with Object.order() wich should return a std.math.Order
   - `+` binary op is syntaxic sugar for Object.add, or iadd/fadd for int/float
-  - `!` postfix unary op is syntaxic sugar for Object.unwrap (idk about name, should only be available for Result and Option)
   - How to handle string * int?
     - handle Object.mul(a: Object, b: OtherObject), make it clear in the doc/language that this is possible, look at rust traits (no)